-School leadership and staff recognize the challenges of ensuring that all high school students have access to all courses, including CTE, internship, dual enrollment, and Advanced Placement.
-The school currently offers online Spanish classes and on-site math and science courses at the Santa Ana student center for Orange County high school students who would like more a more supported instruction environment.
-However, geographical distance may be a hindrance for students who live on the outskirts of Orange County.
+School leadership and staff recognize the challenges of ensuring that all high school students have access to all courses, including CTE, internship, and concurrent enrollment.
+The school currently offers online Spanish and French classes and mobile science labs at the Vista Student Center.
+However, geographical distance may be a hindrance for students who live on the outskirts of north county.
 K-8 students who would like to participate in Homeschool enrichment workshops also experience this.